 Step #4: Sand the Wood Using a Fine-grit Sandpaper

-Now, sand the wood using a coarse sandpaper or sanding block.
-This will result in a rough surface, so work in the direction of the wood grain to prevent from making any marks and scratches.
+Next, switch to a finer-grit sandpaper or a sanding block.
+This step will create a smoother surface, but remember to work in the direction of the wood grain to avoid any unwanted marks or scratches.

 Step #5: Apply Gel Stain, then Wipe